Eads and Seton Hall host Butler - WTOP News

 Indianapolis; Sunday, 2 p.m.
 EST

-BOTTOM LINE: Seton Hall visits Butler after Jada Eads scored 25 points in Seton Hall’s 51-40 victory over the Providence Friars.
+BOTTOM LINE: Seton Hall plays Butler after Jada Eads scored 25 points in Seton Hall’s 51-40 victory against the Providence Friars.

-The Bulldogs have gone 6-1 in home games.
-Butler is third in the Big East with 30.7 points per game in the paint led by Sydney Jaynes averaging 6.0.
+The Bulldogs have gone 6-1 at home.
+Butler ranks third in the Big East with 30.7 points per game in the paint led by Sydney Jaynes averaging 6.0.

-The Pirates are 1-0 against Big East opponents.
-Seton Hall ranks fourth in the Big East giving up 57.3 points while holding opponents to 41.4% shooting.
+The Pirates are 1-0 in conference games.
+Seton Hall is 8-2 when it has fewer turnovers than its opponents and averages 13.3 turnovers per game.

-Butler makes 43.8% of its shots from the field this season, which is 2.4 percentage points higher than Seton Hall has allowed to its opponents (41.4%).
-Seton Hall’s 39.5% shooting percentage from the field this season is 2.2 percentage points lower than Butler has given up to its opponents (41.7%).
+Butler averages 69.4 points, 12.1 more per game than the 57.3 Seton Hall gives up.
+Seton Hall’s 39.5% shooting percentage from the field this season is 2.2 percentage points lower than Butler has allowed to its opponents (41.7%).

-The Bulldogs and Pirates square off Sunday for the first time in conference play this season.
+The Bulldogs and Pirates meet Sunday for the first time in conference play this season.

-TOP PERFORMERS: Karsyn Norman is averaging 2.9 points and 3.3 assists for the Bulldogs.
+TOP PERFORMERS: Caroline Strande averages 1.8 made 3-pointers per game for the Bulldogs, scoring 14.3 points while shooting 37.9% from beyond the arc.

-Faith Misonius is averaging 18 points and 2.5 steals for the Pirates.
+Amari Wright is averaging 4.3 points, 4.5 assists and 2.5 steals for the Pirates.

 LAST 10 GAMES: Bulldogs: 7-3, averaging 69.8 points, 30.7 rebounds, 16.1 assists, 8.3 steals and 2.6 blocks per game while shooting 44.1% from the field.
 Their opponents have averaged 60.2 points per game.